The Land of Israel or Ishmael?

 Title Deed Search

 For those who would stake a final claim to the land of Israel as belonging to the “House of Islam,” it may be good to reconsider the words of Islam’s own prophet.
-In Islamic tradition, Muhammad warned, “One should not take a span of land without having legitimate right to it, otherwise Allah would make him wear [around his neck] seven earths on the Day of Resurrection.”7 In the search for the tide deed to the land of Israel, therefore, we should be careful to look in the proper place of registration; that is, the revealed Word of God.
+In Islamic tradition, Muhammad warned, “One should not take a span of land without having legitimate right to it, otherwise Allah would make him wear [around his neck] seven earths on the Day of Resurrection.”7 In the search for the title deed to the land of Israel, therefore, we should be careful to look in the proper place of registration; that is, the revealed Word of God.

 In Genesis 17:8, God promised the land of Canaan to Abraham and his offspring.
 It should be noted that the Promised Land was given as an everlasting possession; there would be no end to Israel’s lawful claim to it.
-Also, there are no conditional clauses in this promise indicating that the fulfillment of the promise was dependent on the action of Abraham or his offspring.
+Also, there are no conditional clauses in this promise indicating that the fulfillment of the promise was not dependent on the action of Abraham or his offspring.
 It is true that, through Moses, God warned the children of Israel of the consequences of disobedience to Him (that is, expulsion from the land, Dt.
-28:63), but dwelling in your home and losing the tide deed to your home are two separate matters.
+28:63), but dwelling in your home and losing the title deed to your home are two separate matters.
 In addition, the Word of God is clear that despite two expulsions, there would be two restorations to the land (cp.
 Isa.
 11:11; Ezek.
 37:1–14), not just one, as Islam asserts.

 Not a single verse in all of Scripture declares that God has revoked the promise He gave to Abraham in Genesis 17:8.
 In fact, the opposite is true.
 More than 130 passages in the Bible reiterate the truth that the land of Israel has been divinely given to the Jewish people (cp.
 Ps.
 105:8–11; Acts 7:5).